Historical and Ethnoecological Research Lab

 Welcome to my introductory ethnobotany resource page.
 This is a teaching tool for my Introduction to Ethnoecology course — a second year course in Indigenous Studies at Simon Fraser University (INDG-232).
 Let me quickly acknowledge that much of the information here comes from years (millennia) of tried and tested knowledge of living and being on the land by Indigenous peoples.
 Settler use and co-opting of that knowledge is ongoing and I urge visitors to consider and own the many ways in which ethnobotany is a colonial project.
 Challenging that project takes work that goes beyond the realm of botany and science.

 Ethnobotanical knowledge shared with me (and countless other researchers) is to be respected.
 This information is used with permission from friends and colleagues as well as a few very important sources.
 One of these important resources includes the decades of passionate work that my mentor and colleague, Dr. Nancy Turner, has put into the troves of literature I use on a daily basis.
 Please find out more about her work here.
 Also— if you live on the Coast and do not have a copy of Pojar and Mackinnon's Coastal Plants then you're not living right!
-If you're in the Interior you'll want Parish and Friends
+If you're in the Interior you'll want Parish and Friends.

 Ethno (people) botany (plants) is a field of botany that explores the knowledge and relations people have with plant life around the world which includes uses, life histories, functions, and how that knowledge fits into worldviews and governance structures, and informs land-use practices.
 The so-called Pacific Northwest has so many varied bioregions and a long history of Indigenous knowledge and land-use tied to the plants that dwell here that it cannot be captured in single book, site, or by a single person.